 The VJLS-JH Library has been restored upon completion of the new Japanese Hall complex and was named after Tsutae Sato and his wife Hanako.
-Mr and Mrs Sato had served VJLS-JH as the Principal and a teacher respectively for over 50 years during the most difficult pre-War and post-War periods.
+Mr. and Mrs. Sato had served VJLS-JH as the Principal and a teacher respectively for over 50 years during the most difficult pre-War and post-War periods.

 Access to Library

 The library has been and still is operated by volunteer librarians, and is opened to the general public.
-Please visit the VJLS-JH administration office on the second floor, if the library door is closed during hours of operation.

 Hours of Operation